One Earth…One Chance.

 Help Stay Green with Us!

 We are thrilled to announce our latest “Go Green” project here at Milburn’s!
-During August and September, KW Solar Solutions will be installing solar panels on the roof of our Farm Market and Cold Storage building, which will offset a huge amount of our electricity usage!
-We do not anticipate any inconvenience to our customers during this project, other than the possible closure of certain parking areas in the beginning stages of installation.
-More details to follow as the project reaches completion!
+KW Solar Solutions has installed solar panels on the roof of our Farm Market and Cold Storage building, which has offset a huge amount of our electricity usage!

 “GREEN” Projects We Have Implemented on the Farm Through the Years:

 1. We welcome you to help us STAY green with your purchase of a reusableshopping bag (made from recycled materials) from our farm market.
 This will greatly reduce the need for plastic shopping bags.
 We are selling the bags at our cost of $1.50 (tax included).
 We also encourage you to bring back your plastic shopping bags for re-use.

 2. Wind Mill-Powered Irrigation System in our U-Pick Berry patch.

 3. Our 4 Forklifts powered by clean burning propane, instead of the older gas powered engines.
 Also, our ovens in our Bake Shoppe are propane powered.

 5. Leaf compost from the city of Newark used for soil improvements in fields.
 This builds organic matter, improves water holding capacities, raises the soil Ph, and supplies a slow, steady release of natural nitrogen, phosphorous, and potassium.

 6. Our cold storage is run with ammonia systems, not Freon.

 7. IPM practices (Integrated Pest Management) have been used on the farm since the 1980’s, greatly lessening the need for chemicals in our farming practices.
 To learn more about IPM, please visit the FAQ page of our website.